See here for examples about the Pokémon species introduced in this generation and their Pokédex entries.

 - It gets even creepier when you next encounter him at Chargestone Cave, where you get a Jump Scare from the Shadow Triad, who forcibly take you to him upon which he casually remarks that he told Ghetsis all about you and your friends, and had the Shadow Triad do a background check on you.
 It's even worse if you've already played the game before and know what kind of man Ghetsis really is.
 He now knows everything about your life and the lives of those you care most about.
 And N still sees nothing remotely creepy about this.

-- The Above becomes more horrifying in Pokémon Special, where White (PokeSpe's incarnation of Hilda) get's shoved out of the Ferris wheel by her own Pokémon after it was convinced by N to join his side.
+- The above becomes more horrifying in Pokémon Adventures, where White (this version's incarnation of Hilda) gets shoved out of the Ferris wheel by her own Pokémon after it was convinced by N to join his side.

 - Pokemon evolving in this generation games counts too.
 Watching your Pokemon moving, then suddenly stops, then breaks apart into pieces while they twirl around does not give an impression that they are evolving in a natural growing way.
 When you look at it, it feels digital. akin to a certain other Mons series.